SWRevo/CurrencyEditText/README.md

 # CurrencyEditText
 [![](https://jitpack.io/v/SWRevo/CurrencyEditText.svg)](https://jitpack.io/#SWRevo/CurrencyEditText)

-## Implementation in Android Studio
+## Implementation in Android Studio or Sketchware
 ## Gradle
 Add the following to your `build.gradle` to use:
 ```